How to Wash Clothes: Ten Tips for Beginners

 4. Prevent Tearing

-Always fasten buttons, hooks and zips before washing.
+Always fasten buttons, hooks, and zips before washing.
 This prevents them being torn off during the wash cycle, or other items being damaged by them.

 5. Check Pockets

 Check that all pockets are empty.
-A forgotten Kleenex will shred during the wash cycle and leave a confounded mess.
+A forgotten tissue will shred during the wash cycle and leave a confounded mess.
 Even worse, a pen left in a shirt pocket could change the color of your clothes.

-6. Don't Overload the Washing Machine
+6. Make Sure the Washing Machine Is Properly Loaded

 After putting your laundry in the machine, the drum should be full but not overloaded.
 You've overloaded if there isn't enough space to fit your fist between the laundry and the washing machine door.